simon-m/simon-m.github.io/content/fasttext.md

 such as word2vec and GloVe, hoping to find new ideas for extracting relevant features from my documents' text.

-Both the n-gram and word representation are interesting in their own right but I am rather impressed by the semantic properties of word2vec.
+Both the n-gram and word representation are interesting in their own right but I have been rather impressed by the semantic properties of word2vec.
 However, word embedding methods are called this way for a reason: the unit are words, which means each word gets vector representation.
 I am therefore left with the follwing question: how to meaningfully combine these and get a document